2025-2026 NYS PTA LEGISLATIVE PRIORITIES

 • Support expansion and implementation of Farm to Market programs for improved school meal nutritional value;

-• Support adequate ratios for school-related professionals, including, but not limited to, school counselors, licensed clinical social workers, school nurses, and other support personnel;
+• Support adequate staffing of school-related professionals, including, but not limited to, school counselors, licensed clinical social workers, school nurses, and other support personnel;

-• Support full funding for all increased expenses to ensure a safe environment for all students and staff; and
+• Support full funding for all increased expenses needed to ensure a safe environment for all students and staff;

-• Support funding for and implementation of digital and tech equity for all students and staff
+• Support funding for and implementation of digital and tech equity for all students and staff; and

 • Support the creation and implementation of Comprehensive Sexuality Health Education programs.